By Adam Sanchez

 The history of this transformative year is worth resurrecting.
 Like in 1968, the achievements of the Black freedom struggle, inspired others to fight against their own oppression.
 1868 was also the year that organizing pressured Congress to enact an eight-hour work day for federal employees.
 William Sylvis, who argued that Black and women workers should be welcomed into the white male labor movement, was elected president of the National Labor Union — the first national labor federation.
 Augusta Lewis formed the first female union, the Women’s Typographical Union in New York City, and made common cause with suffragists.
 Women’s rights advocates and abolitionists still worked together for universal suffrage in the American Equal Rights Association.

 The explosion of grassroots activism during 1868 offers teachers the opportunity to bring this democratic ferment into our classrooms.
-In a role play activity I wrote with the Zinn Education Project’s Nqobile Mthethwa, students take on the roles of Sylvis, Lewis, and others who fought for women’s and workers’ rights, as well as P. B. S. Pinchback, W. J. Whipper, and other key players in the 1868 conventions.
+In a mixer lesson I wrote with the Zinn Education Project’s Nqobile Mthethwa, students take on the roles of Sylvis, Lewis, and others who fought for women’s and workers’ rights, as well as P. B. S. Pinchback, W. J. Whipper, and other key players in the 1868 conventions.
 As students “meet” these individuals, they learn about the revolutionary possibility of solidarity.
 They also learn how racism, sexism, and classism can divide movements with devastating consequences.
 The dissolution of these alliances helped pave the path for Reconstruction’s end.

 Yet in 1868, what had seemed impossible only a decade before — four million enslaved people wielding political power in the South — became a reality.
 Black Southerners led a political revolution that for a short time advanced the interests of all poor and working-class people.
 The implications of this achievement are hard to grasp.
 In today’s deeply unequal society the typical U.S. Congress member — a majority of whom are millionaires — is at least 12 times richer than the ordinary U.S. citizen.
 How might society change if teachers, nurses, waiters, transportation and construction workers, and other working-class people rewrote the laws of the land?
 Recalling a time when the empowerment of the most oppressed in our society paved the way for other social struggles also gives weight to today’s slogan that all lives will matter only when Black lives matter.